GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Atmospheric forward modeling

-For TOI-5205b, clear spot-crossing events are observed in all JWST observations and, given the rapid evolution of the occulted spots, we also expected the presence of unocculted spots.
-Due to the observed contamination in the transmission spectra by the TLS effect, we adopted a few configurations for a spot-contaminated stellar photosphere by post-processing the spectral output of \texttt{PICASO}.
-The disk-integrated spectral energy distribution (SED) of the host star was calculated as a weighted combination of two components: (i) a spotted region that was modeled using a PHOENIX spectrum \citep{Husser2013} that adopted a cooler temperature but identical surface gravity and metallicity to the host star with a spot coverage fraction of $f_{\mathrm{spot}}$ and (ii) a quiet photosphere that was modeled using a PHOENIX spectrum that matched the known parameters of the host star (see \autoref{tab:5205par}) with a weight of $1-f_{\mathrm{spot}}$.
+Rapidly evolving spot-crossing events are observed in all JWST observations (see \autoref{fig:wlc}), and given the observed evolution of the occulted spots, we also expected the presence of unocculted spots.
+To model the observed contamination in the transmission spectrum by the TLS effect, we adopted a few configurations for a spot-contaminated stellar photosphere by post-processing the spectra output by \texttt{PICASO}.
+The disk-integrated spectral energy distribution (SED) of the host star was calculated as a weighted combination of two components: (i) a spotted region that was modeled using a PHOENIX spectrum \citep{Husser2013} with a cooler effective temperature but identical surface gravity and metallicity to the host star and a spot coverage fraction of $f_{\mathrm{spot}}$ and (ii) a quiet photosphere that was modeled using a PHOENIX spectrum that matched the known parameters of the host star (see \autoref{tab:5205par}) with a weight of $1-f_{\mathrm{spot}}$.
 We followed the methodology of \cite{Rackham2018} to determine the contamination spectrum\footnote{$\epsilon_{\lambda,\mathrm{het}}$ in Equation 2 of \cite{Rackham2018}, or the multiplicative factor that is a function of wavelength and represents the ratio of the homogeneous stellar SED to the contaminated SED.} for two different spot temperatures ($T_\textrm{spot}=3230$ or 3330 K) and a range of spot coverage fractions ($f_\textrm{spot}=0.01$,~0.05,~0.1,~0.2,~0.3).
 Adding these additional parameters to account for the TLS effect resulted in 11700 unique model spectra.
-We do not consider a grid with both spots and faculae in part due to the large grid size resulting for only one heterogeneity alone (spots) on the stellar surface.
-We ultimately only considered spots because the shape of the features observed in the region $<1$~\textmu{}m indicates increasing transit depths towards bluer wavelengths, which is inconsistent with faculae \citep[see][]{Rackham2018}.
+We did not consider a grid with both spots and faculae in part due to the large grid size, resulting in the inclusion of only one heterogeneity (spots) on the stellar surface.
+We only considered spots in this work because the shape of the features observed in the region $<1$~\textmu{}m (increasing transit depths toward bluer wavelengths) was inconsistent with faculae \citep[see][]{Rackham2018}.